- Summit

 Parking lot Haus Gruß

-The title comes from the special feature that two different geological testimonies from the Devonian period can be experienced in a very small space
+The "Geologischer Sprung" theme trail explains the special geological, topographical and cultural-historical situation of the Brilon limestone hilltop landscape and the Bilstein.
+The title comes from the special feature that two different geological testimonies from the Devonian period can be experienced in a very small space: the Kalkkuppen of the Brilon plateau on the one hand and the diabase deposits of the Bilstein on the other.

-of the landscape around the Bilstein and the town of Brilon as well as fascinating insights
+The "Geologischer Sprung" themed trail is a circular trail that offers interesting views of the landscape around the Bilstein and the town of Brilon as well as fascinating insights into geology.

 The highlight is the viewing platform on the 634 m high Bilsteinhalde.